precice/community-training/fsi-workflow/05_FSI/tasks.md

 # Task 5: FSI simulation

-Finally we are able to put everything together and start our **fluid-structure interaction** simulation.
-We'll use all the work done until now to setup our **Fluid** and **Solid** participants.
+Finally, we are now able to put everything together and start our fluid-structure interaction simulation.
+We'll use all the work done until now to configure the Fluid and Solid participants.
 The starting point of our case is in the `skeleton` folder, which is the root of our FSI case.
+This includes each participant to a separate directory, and the `precice-config.xml` file in their common parent directory.

-## Solid setup
+## Solid configuration

-Enter the `Solid` folder.

-You need to use the mesh generated in step `01_solidMesh`: copy the `.inp` mesh in the current directory.

-**NOTE**: Remember to use the one converted in *meters*.
+Copy the `wing2312_m.inp` mesh from `01_solidMesh` into the current directory Remember to use the one converted to *meters*.
+Then, we can adjust the model and configure the CalculiX-preCICE adapter.

 ### `solidModel.inp`